-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Our school motto of Learning, Love and Laughter seeks to inspire a thirst for lifelong learning from everyone in our school community • Whole school monitoring ensures quality first teaching in all classes. • All pupils have personal targets which are discussed and updated regularly. • Lesson planning with differentiated outcomes for every pupil ensures inclusive access and progress for all • The lessons are carefully planned to include clear stages, regular progress checks and different learning opportunities • Differentiation and groupings are identified in English and Mathematics a • Learning Objectives are displayed and shared with all pupils • Pupils' work will be regularly marked. • Literacy/Numeracy and up to date training thereof is a priority for all staff Class based staff share information and lesson plans to ensure that pupils with SEND have targeted support and provision. • Class based staff work with small groups to: - ensure understanding - facilitate learning - foster independence - keep pupils on task. • Independent pupil learning is supported using technology. • Special examination arrangements are put in place for internal and external tests and examinations Personalised and highly differentiated work is provided enabling independent learning. • One-to-one support is in place for pupils who need more intensive support, e.g. for those with physical disabilities, sensory loss, hearing impairment, speech and language difficulties, autism, literacy difficulties/dyslexia etc. • Outreach from local networks and Aspire colleagues requested for advice on teaching and learning.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Our school motto of Learning, Love and Laughter seeks to inspire a thirst for lifelong learning from everyone in our school community • Whole school monitoring ensures quality first teaching in all classes. • All pupils have personal targets which are discussed and updated regularly. • Lesson planning with differentiated outcomes for every pupil ensures inclusive access and progress for all • The lessons are carefully planned to include clear stages, regular progress checks and different learning opportunities • Differentiation and groupings are identified in English and Mathematics a • Learning Objectives are displayed and shared with all pupils • Pupils' work will be regularly marked. • Literacy/Numeracy and up to date Class based staff share information and lesson plans to ensure that pupils with SEND have targeted support and provision.
+Class based staff work with small groups to: ensure understanding facilitate learning foster independence keep pupils on task.
+Independent pupil learning is supported using technology.
+Special examination arrangements are put in place for internal and external tests and examinations Personalised and highly differentiated work is provided enabling independent learning.
+One-to-one support is in place for pupils who need more intensive support, e.g. for those with physical disabilities, sensory loss, hearing impairment, speech and language difficulties, autism, literacy difficulties/dyslexia etc. Outreach from local networks and Aspire colleagues requested for advice on teaching and learning.